CIMF/cimf-website/content/en/competition.md

 #### Competitive Categories and Audition Requirements:
 * Preliminary Round:
-    * Piano - one solo piece of your choice;(Minimum 8 minutes, maximum 10 minutes per contestant)
+    * Piano - Two solo pieces from different periods of your choice
-    * String - one solo piece of your choice excluding sonatas;(Minimum 8 minutes, maximum 10 minutes per contestant)
+    * String - Two solo pieces from different periods of your choice (Sonatas excluded)
-    * Voice - one aria or art song in any language
+    * Voice - Two Arias or Art Songs in different languages

-* Winners’ Recitals: Selected contestants from preliminary round will be perform on the final winners’ recitals, Saturday – August 5, 2016, Kulas Hall and Mixon Hall at the Cleveland Institute of Music.
+* Winners’ Recitals: Selected contestants from preliminary round will perform on the final winners’ recitals, Saturday, August 5, 2016 in Kulas Hall and Mixon Hall at the Cleveland Institute of Music.
-    * Piano - one or two solo pieces of your own choice;(Minimum 13 minutes, maximum 15 minutes per contestant)
+    * Piano - One or two complete solo pieces of your own choice; (Limited 10 minutes in total per contestant)
-    * String - one or two solo pieces of your own choice except sonatas;(Minimum 13 minutes, maximum 15 minutes per contestant)
+    * String - One or two complete solo pieces of your own choice except for sonatas; (Limited 10 minutes in total per contestant)
-    * Voice - two aria or art songs in any language
+    * Voice - Two Arias or Art Songs in any language

 ***